-- Develop a complete active transportation network that connects all neighbourhoods in the City of Dauphin. - Improve the safety and accessibility of vulnerable road users. - Support effective land-use planning to build an environment that makes walking and cycling convenient and enjoyable. - Ensure that the active transportation network is equitable and accessible for all residents. - Foster a culture for active transportation. - Establish Dauphin as "Manitoba's Cycling City".
+- Develop a complete active transportation network that connects all neighbourhoods in the city. - Improve the safety and accessibility of vulnerable road users. - Support effective land-use planning to build an environment that makes walking and cycling convenient and enjoyable. - Ensure that the active transportation network is equitable and accessible for all users. - Foster a culture for active transportation. - Establish Dauphin as "Manitoba's Cycling City".

-The strategy also identifies priority networks for sidewalks, trails and pathways, and bicycle routes to be constructed over the next 20 years.
+The strategy also identifies priority networks for sidewalks, trails, pathways, and bicycle routes to be constructed over the next 20 years.